Healthy-Lifestyle-Assistant/docs/User-Stories/Workouts.md

 # Workouts User Stories

-## As a Basic User,
+## As a User,

-I want to set up my (default only) workouts consisting of (default only) exercises, so I can use these workouts.
+I want to set up my workouts consisting of exercises, so I can use these workouts.

-I want to update/remove my (default only) workouts, so I can manage my (default only) activities.
+I want to update/remove my workouts, so I can manage my activities.

-I want to set up my (default only) workouts’ reminders, so I can remember my (default only) activities.
+I want to set up my workouts’ reminders, so I can remember my activities.

-I want to update/remove (default only) workouts’ reminders, so I can manage my (default only)  workouts’ reminders.
+I want to update/remove workouts’ reminders, so I can manage my workouts’ reminders.

-I want to mark my (default only) workouts’ exercises as completed, so I can track my statistics.
+I want to mark my workouts’ exercises as completed, so I can track my statistics.

 I want to see statistics for a time period, so I can know my progress.

-## As a Pro User,

 I want to add my custom exercise, so I can personalize my exercises.